Conducting an Ethics Investigation: A Comprehensive 20-Step Guide

 If you don’t have a hotline, or if the reporting employee comes to you directly, let them speak, and jot down detailed notes.
 Write down everything the individual says, such as where and when the alleged misconduct occurred, who was involved, and how long they knew about the actions.

-Case management software like i-Sight can make this process easier.
+Case management software like Case IQ can make this process easier.
 It integrates with your hotline so as soon as a tip comes in, a new case is automatically created with all the relevant information already filled in.
 You'll never miss a report, plus you can get started investigating right away without spending time on paperwork.
 Learn more here.

 Go into every investigation completely neutral.
 Never enter an investigation with preconceived beliefs about what happened or who is telling the truth.
 Jumping to conclusions will only harm the credibility of the investigation process and of you as an investigator.